gautriv/gautriv.github.io/_posts/2026/5/2026-05-15-modern-day-technical-writing-is-dead.md

 There will be security blockers, compliance reviews, and AI governance committees slowing down every deployment.
 LLMs will hallucinate critical infrastructure steps.
 Automated pipelines will choke on terrible internal data hygiene, fragmented permissions, and shadow documentation.
 Legal teams will freeze deployments because of exposure risk.

+Klarna is the cautionary tale here.
+By 2025 it had quietly walked its all-AI service posture back and started re-hiring humans, because at the top end the quality still mattered and customers noticed.
+The triumphant case study and the correction are the same company, eighteen months apart.
+The headcount picture is just as muddy: practitioners watching the field estimate writing teams have already thinned by roughly a third, though even they admit it may be an overcorrection that some companies reverse.

-But the economics overwhelm the friction.
+But notice what Klarna corrected.
+The quality at the top, not the cost at the scale.
+The economics overwhelm the friction.
 None of this stops the compression.
 It only slows it.

 ### The segmented grave